IOTechSystems/xrt-examples/DeviceServices/opc-ua/README.md

 ### **Set Environment Variables**

-*We have provided a script to easily set these environment variables:*
+We have provided a script to easily set these environment variables.
+Run:
 ```bash
 . ./commands/set_env_vars.sh
 ```
+*Note the dot before the path to the script, which is required to set the environment variables in the executing shell.*

-*To set them manually:*
+**To set them manually:**

 `OPCUA_SIM_ADDRESS` - The address of the simulation server